mkuthan/mkuthan.github.io/_posts/2023-04-24-back-to-senior-engineer.md

 ## What about staff/principal engineer

 Staff/principal engineer role seems to be a next step in a technical career path.
-In previous company I was in a similar role for a while, but it looked more like a manager role than a software engineering role.
+In my previous company I was in a similar role for a while, but it looked more like a manager role than a software engineering role.
 In short, I was responsible for a new on-the-shelf product adoption.
 I managed a task force of a few engineers from various teams, and we evaluated the product and its integration with our systems.
 From the technical perspective, it wasn't a technically challenging task.